You have to read, understand and accept the disclaimer .

 To install the packages for both python versions use:

-sudo pacman -S python-gobject python2-gobject
+sudo pacman -S python-gobject python2-gobject python-gi-cairo python2-gi-cairo

-After that ot-reset-pw can be run.
+After this ot-reset-pw can be run.